 REACHING YOUR EXPENSE FLOOR

-Although it’s possible to cut unnecessary expenses out of our budgets and to save money on everyday expenses by comparison shopping, clipping coupons, negotiating, or buying used, you can only trim so much fat before you’re cutting away the meat.
+It’s possible to eliminate unnecessary expenses and save money by comparison shopping, clipping coupons, negotiating, or buying used — but you can only trim so much fat before you start cutting away the meat.

 Sooner or later you’re going to hit what I call your expense floor.
 It’s the amount of money you need to live at your minimum comfortable level.
 Once you hit your expense floor, you can’t practically cut your expenses any further.